Updated May 25, 2023

-Please read this Bridge Money Plan Deposit Account Agreement (the “Agreement”) carefully and retain it for your future reference.
-This Agreement contains the general terms, conditions and disclosures related to the non-interest-bearing demand deposit account(s) (collectively, the “Account”) made available to eligible consumers by Bridge Money, Inc. (“Program Partner”), the program partner responsible for managing the Account program, in partnership with Blue Ridge Bank (the “Bank”).
+Please read this Bridge Money Consumer Deposit Account Agreement (the “Agreement”) carefully and retain it for your future reference.
+This Agreement contains the general terms, conditions and disclosures related to the demand deposit account(s) (collectively, the “Account”) made available to eligible consumers by Bridge Money, Inc. (“Program Partner”), the program partner responsible for managing the Account program, in partnership with Blue Ridge Bank (the “Bank”).

 When you see the words “we,” “us,” or “our” in this Agreement, it refers to the Bank, the Program Partner acting as agent for the Bank, and any of the Bank’s affiliates, successors, assignees, agents or service providers.
 When you see the words “you” or “your,” it refers to you, the owner of the Account, as well as your personal representatives, executors, administrators, and successors.

 By opening or continuing to hold an account with us, you agree to be bound by this Agreement as well as any other agreement or document we may provide to you from time to time in connection with the Account.

 IMPORTANT NOTE: THIS AGREEMENT IS SUBJECT TO BINDING ARBITRATION AND A WAIVER OF CLASS ACTIONS AND YOUR RIGHT TO A JURY.
 THE TERMS OF ARBITRATION AND THE WAIVER APPEAR IN SECTION 6 OF THIS AGREEMENT.

 1. Account Overview